Roman-Maksimov/tic-tac-toe/README.md

  - ReactJS
  - Redux

-To build application in a development mode, use the next command
+To build the application use the following command

 	$ npm update

+If npm is already exists, you can just install missing packages by typing:

+   	$ npm i

+Then you can start the application in development mode by:

+    $ npm start

 This method will update all npm packages, build project in-memory and start an embedded WebPack server.
 After that, the application will be available by URL http://localhost:8080